adlnet-archive/xapi-bootcamp-2015/Day One workshops/Starting from SCORM - A Developer's Guide/README.md

 * Participants will update an existing SCORM course using the SCORM to xAPI Wrapper.
 * After integration with the original SCORM course, the wrapper tracks SCORM-like data via xAPI statements.
-* After integration, an xAPI reporting system will be used to examine data stored by the content.
+* After integration, an [xAPI statement viewer](http://adlnet.github.io/xapi-statement-viewer/) will be used to examine data stored by the content.

 Time permitting, an Android app which augments data saved by the SCORM course will be demonstrated.